king0913/academic-kickstart/content/project/surv-meth/index.md

 comments = false  # Show comments?

 # Project summary to display on homepage.
-summary = "With Nora Cate Schaeffer, I developed and twice taught an intermediate undergraduates methods course designed to give students substantial experience with practical research skills relevant for future jobs or graduate school."
+summary = "Intermediate undergraduates methods course covering practical research skills related to survey design and questionnaire development"

 # Tags: can be used for filtering projects.